AndyFTS/4BC3Assigments/README.md

-# 4BC3Assigments
+# Modeling of Biological Systems
-McMaster University ELEC ENG 4BC3 assigments
+McMaster University Student Project advanced mathematical and statistical models applied to biological data for analysis